kyma-project/kyma/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@kymaproject-blue.svg)](https://twitter.com/kymaproject)
 [![REUSE status](https://api.reuse.software/badge/github.com/kyma-project/kyma)](https://api.reuse.software/info/github.com/kyma-project/kyma)

+> [!NOTE]
+> We are delighted to announce that Kyma has successfully undergone its transformation, achieving modularity.
+The [global Kyma releases](https://github.com/kyma-project/kyma/releases) were discontinued.
+Now, Kyma modules provide one functionality developed independently of the other ones.
+To benefit from the functionalities, subscribe to individual Kyma module repositories.
+You can add and delete modules without installing the monolithic Kyma.
+For more details, please refer to [Kyma Modules](https://kyma-project.io/#/06-modules/README).

 ## Overview

 **Kyma** `/kee-ma/` Kyma is an opinionated set of Kubernetes-based modular building blocks, including all necessary capabilities to develop and run enterprise-grade cloud-native applications.
 It is the open path to the SAP ecosystem supporting business scenarios end-to-end.